-These 7 Tips Help Me Through My SurvivorshipAngela Banker
+These 7 Areas of Focus Have Helped Me Through My SurvivorshipAngela Banker

 I’ve been a cancer survivor for three and a half years.
 I know, I know.
 In retrospect, that’s really not a lot of time.
 But let me tell you, those three and a half years have been earned – just like those that are 15, 20, or 35 years out from their cancer diagnosis.
 I put in my time and effort to see that my years earned continue to rise.

 There are seven things I do (and a couple of them should be done more frequently in my case) that are helping me through my cancer survivorship years.